-The survey found that the lower use of financial services by women (of whom 90% are house-wives) is mainly due to their below-average participation in economic life and not because of their lack of knowledge or understanding of financial services.
-The study found 17.4% of women are illiterate or have very limited financial literacy while the 36% are very literate or good financial literacy and 46.5% had limited financial literacy.
+The survey found that the lower use of financial services by women (of whom 90% are housewives) is mainly due to their below-average participation in economic life and not because of their lack of knowledge or understanding of financial services.
+The study found 17.4% of women are illiterate or have very limited financial literacy while the 36% are very literate or good financial literacy.